Sylius/Sylius/docs/components/Registry/basic_usage.rst

 To create a new **ServiceRegistry** you need to determine what kind of interface should be kept inside.

-For the sake of examples lets use the :ref:`component_payment_calculator_fee-calculator-interface` from the :doc:`Payment </components/Payment/index>` component.
+For the sake of examples lets use the :ref:`component_promotion_checker_promotion-rule-checker-interface` from the :doc:`Promotion </components/Promotion/index>` component.

 .. code-block:: php